Carnivore: Obligate carnivores

-The Bengal tiger's large canines and strong jaws reveal its place as an apex predator.

 Lions are voracious carnivores; they require more than 7 kilograms of meat daily.
 A major component of their diet is the meat of large mammals, such as this buffalo.

 Obligate or "true" carnivores are those whose diet in the wild requires nutrients found only in animal flesh.
 While obligate carnivores might be able to ingest small amounts of plant matter, they lack the necessary physiology required to fully digest it.
-Some obligate carnivorous mammals will ingest vegetation as an emetic, a food that upsets their stomachs, to self-induce vomiting.
+Some obligate carnivorous mammals, such as cats, will ingest vegetation as an emetic, a food that upsets their stomachs, to self-induce vomiting.

 Obligate carnivores are diverse.
 The amphibian axolotl consumes mainly worms and larvae in its environment, but if necessary will consume algae.
-All wild felids, including feral domestic cats, require a diet of primarily animal flesh and organs.
+All wild felids, including domestic cats, require a diet of primarily animal flesh and organs.
 Specifically, cats have high protein requirements and their metabolisms appear unable to synthesize essential nutrients such as retinol, arginine, taurine, and arachidonic acid; thus, in nature, they must consume flesh to supply these nutrients.